 In recent years, tens of thousands of spectators and a live TV audience have witnessed Olympic champions Haile Gebrselassie and Derartu Tulu, plus world champions Paul Tergat, Zersenay Tadesse, Sonia O'Sullivan and Vivian Cheruiyot emerge victorious across the city centre finish line.

-Since the first Great Manchester Run, an estimated £22 million has been raised for a host of charitable causes, including the Christie, the Lord Mayors official charity for the last three years, who have seen over one million pounds raised by runners.
+Since the first Great Manchester Run, an estimated £22 million has been raised for a host of charitable causes, including the Christie, the Lord Mayor's official charity for the last three years, which has benefited from over one million pounds raised by runners.